Images protected by Greenhouse School Websites

 English

-Through this text the pupils will be writing a biography and a report.
+Through this text we will be writing a story with speech, a report and exploring poetry.

 Maths